 The dates for Leeds Festival 2017 are confirmed as on the bank holiday weekend, from Thursday 24th to Sunday 27th August 2017 at Bramham Park, Leeds, West Yorkshire.

-Also confirmed are Major Lazer, Bastille, Tory Lanez, At The Drive-In, Architects, Glass Animals, Andy C, Danny Brown, Against the Current, and While She Sleeps.
+The headliners are confirmed, Muse, Kasabian, and Eminem.
+Also confirmed are Major Lazer, Bastille, Two Door Cinema Club, Korn, Flume, Fatboy Slim, Circa Waves, Jimmy Eat World (UK Festival Exclusive), The Amity Affliction (UK Festival Exclusive), Tory Lanez, At The Drive-In, Architects, Glass Animals, Andy C, Danny Brown, Against the Current, While She Sleeps, and many more.

-For the latest line-up details see the Leeds Festival line-up page.
+For all of the line-up details including full day and stage splits please see the Leeds Festival line-up page.

 Weekend tickets are priced at £205.
 A Wednesday early entry permit is priced at £20, a campervan pass is £75, and a locker is priced at £16.
 Prices do not include booking fees.